gwilken/vector-map-poc/README.md

 `make dev`

 to develop locally outside of docker.
+Web app can be found at http://localhost:3000

 `make build`